Neuroendocrine Tumor Center

 The tumor forum takes place every second Monday of the month in Trakt B-OPS Demonstrationssaal 2 (tract B, demonstration room 2).
 To present patients in a tumor forum, please contact

 Dr. med.
-A. Siebenhüner (Director of the Center)
+A. Siebenhüner (Chair of the Center)

-Dr. R. Delaloye MD (Deputy Director of the Center)
+Dr. R. Delaloye MD (Deputy Chair of the Center)

 Research & trials